 In October 2014, we announced we were suspending clinical development efforts related to ZEN-3365, our first lead compound and one of our proprietary BET inhibitors.

-We are now advancing multiple BET inhibitor programs through preclinical development that are differentiated from the competing 1st generation BET programs which are in Phase 1 development.
+We are advancing multiple BET inhibitor programs through discovery and early preclinical development that are differentiated from the competing 1st generation BET programs which are in Phase 1 development.
 These programs provide us with multiple opportunities for developing a best-in-class BET inhibitor with a potential better efficacy and safety profile:

-- Pan reversible BET inhibitors: These inhibitors, based on orthogonal chemistry compared to competing BET inhibitors, have shown better preclinical efficacy, better drug like properties, and are not encumbered by any safety issues unlike the 1st generation BET inhibitors. - Covalent irreversible inhibitors: These inhibitors have sustained effect on cell proliferation and pharmacodynamic modulation compared to reversible inhibitors and have the potential to providing increased efficacy. - 3.
-BD1 selective inhibitors: These inhibitors only bind to the BD1 domain of BET proteins and are expected to provide novel biology and the potential for a more optimal efficacy/safety profile.
+- Reversible Pan BET inhibitors: These 2nd generation inhibitors, compared to competing BET inhibitors, have shown better preclinical efficacy, better drug like properties, and are not encumbered by any safety issues unlike competing 1st generation BET inhibitors. - Covalent BET inhibitors: These inhibitors have sustained effect on cell proliferation and pharmacodynamic modulations compared to reversible inhibitors and have the potential to providing increased efficacy. - 3.
+BD1 selective BET inhibitors: These inhibitors only bind to the BD1 domain of BET proteins and are expected to provide novel biology and the potential for a superior efficacy/safety profile.

-We expect to select a clinical development candidate in the first half of calendar 2015.
-Our clinical development strategy will be focused on targeting patient subsets with high unmet need and those that are most likely to benefit from therapy.
-Zenith will implement a rich translational medicine approach to its programs as they advance to clinical development.
+In April 2015, we selected a new reversible Pan BET inhibitor clinical development candidate.
+We have initiated IND enabling studies and are planning to file an IND in late 2015.
+In parallel, we have started to define our clinical development strategy which will be focused on targeting patient subsets with high unmet need and those that are most likely to benefit from therapy.
+Zenith will implement a translational medicine approach to our programs as they advance to clinical development.